info201b-au2022/project-MappingWA_Students/docs/p01-proposal.md

 ### _Trust_
 One of the goals of this research is to develop trust between students, their families, and the OSPI, the latter of which is responsible for overseeing the education of all K-12 students in Washington state.
 ### _Universal Access_
 Every student encounters challenges over the course of their education.
-Sometimes, these challenges aren’t rooted within their ability to learn so much as it is the situation that they face back at home.
+Sometimes, these challenges aren’t rooted within their ability to learn so much as it is the situation that they face back at home (Coxe, 1923).
 ### _Data Transparency_
 In exploring this problem domain, we are making publicly available our research on how race and income are perhaps interconnected when it comes to inequity in Washington education.
 Much of this information was not yet available when we began our research, and so our hope is that those who review our work might find our analysis useful in improving education for Washington students.
 Potential Benefits and Harms

 ### **Harms**
-Stakeholders may have a hard time adjusting to new changes implemented within the education system.
-Additionally, the data is particularly sensitive to those that are already susceptible to struggling in schools.
-Therefore, if a group is misrepresented or not represented that could have an even harder time as the data and our analysis would not exclude them.
+* Stakeholders may have a hard time adjusting to new changes implemented within the education system.
+* Our selected dataset is particularly sensitive to those that are already susceptible to struggling in schools.
+Therefore, if a group is misrepresented or not represented that could have an even harder time as the data and our analysis would not exclude them (Sullivan, 2016).

 ### **Benefits**
-Improving the Washington State educational system to be more equitable and just for students that need help Improvements of test scores due to better support given to students through their academic careers
+* Improving the Washington State educational system to be more equitable and just for students that need help.
+* Improvements of test scores due to better support given to students through their academic careers.

 ## **Research Questions:**